truongbuinh/terraform-templates/01_vpc/README.md

 # Terraform template for AWS VPC resource
 You need to check and change the vars.tf as your need.

+Amazon Virtual Private Cloud (VPC)
+Amazon Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the Amazon Web Services (AWS) cloud where you can launch AWS resources in a virtual network that you define.
+You have complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
+You can use both IPv4 and IPv6 in your VPC for secure and easy access to resources and applications.

 ## The below items will be created:
 - 1 S3 bucket with versioning and encryption to store terraform state
 - 1 DynamoDB table to lock the terraform state